wolearyc/wic_C/readme.md

 Building wick
 -------------
 Wick uses the standard "make" to build.
-It should build on any system with g++, make, and coreutils installed.
+No configure script is included, mostly because the makefile is so small and easy to modify.
+It should build on any system with g++, make, and binutils installed.
 From wick's root directory, the following make commands can be executed:

 * $ make -- Builds wick as a static library.